Accessibility Scanner Guide

 • Wait for Timeout: Pauses for a fixed duration.

-• Enable Periodic Browser Restarts ๐Ÿ”„: For long sequential (non-parallel) scans, this option automatically restarts the browser instance after a set number of pages.
-This is a key stability feature that prevents memory leaks.
+• Enable Periodic Browser Restarts ๐Ÿ”„: For long sequential (non-parallel) scans, this option automatically restarts the browser instance after a set number of pages to prevent memory leaks.

 • Other Options:

-• Check PDFs ๐Ÿ“„: Enables a basic check for an accessibility tag tree in any PDF documents linked from the scanned pages.
+• Check PDFs ๐Ÿ“„: Enables a basic check for an accessibility tag tree in any linked PDF documents.

 • Disable GPU Hardware Acceleration ๐Ÿ’จ: Recommended for maximum stability.
-Only uncheck this if a page's core functionality depends on WebGL content that needs to be rendered.

 H. Backend Fine-Tuning (Advanced) โš™๏ธ